Dillon Wallace: Biography

 The Lure of the Labrador Wild was a best seller, and The Long Labrador Trail did well too, and so Wallace began a new career as a professional writer.
 He joined the staff of Outing magazine, which sent him on other expeditions around the world.
 Over the next 30 years he published 26 more books, fiction and non-fiction, and wrote many articles for Outing, National Sportsman, American Boy and other magazines.
 His books included biographies, references, boys fiction, novels and travel accounts.

 In 1913, Wallace mounted a third Labrador expedition with the primary purpose of installing a memorial tablet at Leonidas Hubbard's place of death.
 The story of the journey through unknown country, drafted in book form by Wallace but never published, was serialized in condensed form as "Labrador Lures Me Back" in the February, March and April 1929 issues of National Sportsman magazine.
 The full story, edited by Rudy Mauro, was made available online in 2006 under its original title, Back to the Labrador Wilds.

 Wallace married Leila Greenwood Hinman in 1917; his first wife, Jennie Currie, died in 1900 after three years of marriage.
 Dillon and Leila had two children, Leila Ann and Dillon III.
-Dillon Wallace died at Beacon, New York on Sept.
-28, 1939.
+Dillon Wallace died at Beacon, New York, on September 28, 1939.